Global observables for random walks: law of large numbers: Weak convergence.

-for sufficiently large $m$.
+for sufficiently large $m$ (that is for sufficiently large $N$).
 Thus dropping $e_{x,k,m,y}$ from the right hand side of \eqref{eq:weak3} gives a negligible error.
-The remaining term is $ \DS p_{k}m^{-d/\alpha} \sum_{y \in B_k} F(y)$, which when summed over $k$, is small by \eqref{eq:weak1}.
-Thus the absolute value of \eqref{eq:weak2} is smaller than $\eps /5$ for $N$ sufficiently large, completing the proof of Theorem \ref{ThWLLN}.
+The remaining term is $ \DS p_{k,x,m}m^{-d/\alpha} \sum_{y \in B_k} F(y)$, which when summed over $k$, is small by \eqref{eq:mesobox}.
+Thus the absolute value of \eqref{eq:weak2} is smaller than $\eps /(5 \| F\|_{\infty})$ for $N$ sufficiently large, which completes the proof of \eqref{eq:towerrule}.
+Theorem \ref{ThWLLN} follows.